josejhkim/tp/docs/UserGuide.md

 **Format:**
 `setWedding WEDDINGNAME`

-- Sets the active wedding context to the wedding with the provided **WEDDINGNAME**.
+- Sets the active wedding context to the wedding with the provided **`WEDDINGNAME`**.
 - Once set, subsequent commands will target this wedding for modifications.
-- The **WEDDINGNAME** must match exactly as stored in the system.
+- The **`WEDDINGNAME`** must match exactly as stored in the system.

 **Examples:**
 - Running `setWedding John & Jane Wedding` sets the active wedding to "John & Jane Wedding".
-- Using `setWedding "Smith Wedding` sets the active wedding context to the wedding named "Smith Wedding".
+- Using `setWedding Smith Wedding` sets the active wedding to the wedding named "Smith Wedding".

 ### Wedding Overview : `weddingOverview`